Ackerson and Akers lineages.

 Bearer: Walker, Peter Edward.

-Port and windows, Between, Watercolor, Pointed, Armed, Azure, Bordure, Head, Charged, Castle, Five, Crown, Created, Quarterly, Outlined in sable, Outlined in the field tincture, Two, In pale, In saltire, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto (motivation), Lion, Masoned, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Without divisions, Base, Purpure, Rampant, Sable, Semé, Vert, Crest, Plain tincture, Tower, Freehand, Three and One.
+Port and windows, Between, Watercolor, Proper, Pointed, Armed, Azure, Bibliography, Boa, Bordure, Overall, Wreath, Head, Charged, Castle, Ogee, Crown, Created, Quarterly, Outlined in sable, Two, In pale, In base, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Purpure, Rampant, Sable, Vert, Crest and mantling, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,